-One way to keep your marriage running smoothly is to mange it the way an effective streamlined business.
+One way to keep your marriage running smoothly is to manage it like an effective, streamlined business.

-A few years ago I was listening to a radio program about the problems that occurred in the 1970’s American car manufacturing industry.
-The gist of it was that there were a lot of problems arising in the manufacturing industry related to worker dissatisfaction, and management issues where workers felt they were being blamed for problems and not appreciated for their contributions.
+A few years ago I listened to a radio program about problems that occurred in the 1970’s American car manufacturing industry.
+There were a lot of problems arising in the manufacturing industry related to worker dissatisfaction, and issues where workers felt they were blamed for problems, and not appreciated.

-Then result was that unhappy, disgruntled workers were making mistakes and covering them up, or purposely sabotaging cars in retaliation.
-There were a lot of cars at the end of the assembly lines that had to be parked because they couldn’t be sold.
+The result was that unhappy, disgruntled workers were making mistakes and covering them up, or purposely sabotaging cars in retaliation.
+A lot of cars at the end of the assembly lines had to be parked because they couldn’t be sold.

-When the CEO’s of these companies decided to go visit the Japanese auto makers to see what they were doing differently since their cars were developing a reputation for being more reliable and cheaper, they discovered a totally different process and attitude towards mistakes.
+CEO’s of these companies decided to visit Japanese auto makers to see what they were doing differently.
+Japanese cars were developing a reputation for being more reliable and cheaper.
+They discovered a totally different process and attitude towards mistakes.

-In marriage, we can use the same process.
-If someone makes a mistake, bring it up in the context of “this thing happened (or didn’t happen) and it’s affecting me”.
-Assume the other person will want to prevent problems from interfering with the relationship as much as you do, and will work with you to resolve the problem so the relationship can go on running smoothly.
-However, this does not necessarily mean that if you have a problem with your partner’s behavior that they are in the wrong.
-There may simply be a misunderstanding of intent that can be rectified.
+In marriage, we use the same process.
+For example, if someone makes a mistake, bring it up in the context of “this thing happened (or didn’t happen) and it’s affecting me”.
+Assume the other person wants to prevent problems from interfering with your relationship as much as you do.
+Assume they will help you resolve the problem so things continue running smoothly.
+When you have a problem with your partner’s behavior there may simply be a misunderstanding that can be rectified.

-When managing our marriage, if we assume good intentions of our spouse, even when they seem to have done something thoughtless or uncaring, we can usually get a better response from them when we approach them about it.
-Quite likely, our spouse is accustomed to “reading” us and knows when they are about to get “blasted” for something.
-Also, keep in mind that this doesn’t apply to more serious offenses such as having an affair.
-It wouldn’t be reasonable or helpful to assume the other person had an affair with good intentions–but that’s a different blogpost.
+When managing your marriage, when you assume good intentions when your spouse may have done something thoughtless, you can get a better response when you approach them.
+Quite likely, your spouse is accustomed to “reading” you and knows when they are about to get “blasted” for something.
+This puts them on the defensive right away.
+Keep in mind that this doesn’t apply to serious offenses like having an affair.
+It isn’t helpful to assume the other person had an affair with good intentions.
+That’s a different blogpost.

-The main idea here is that putting the marriage above all else and using that idea to gauge and modify how you respond to problems that arise will get good results and contribute to a satisfying marriage.
+The main idea is that putting the success of your marriage above all else as you respond to problems gets better results and contributes to a satisfying marriage.

-Gary Watson is a Solution Focused Therapist in Grand Rapids Michigan.
-He provides counseling for couples, counseling for teenagers, and adults.
-He provides counseling for anxiety, depression, stress, college and work stress, and relationship problems.
+Gary Watson is a Solution Focused Therapist in Grand Rapids Michigan who provides counseling for couples, teenagers, and adults.
+He provides counseling for anxiety, depression, stress, college, work stress, and relationships.
 For more information, please visit the website at www.turnaboutcounseling.com.